Boo, the Golden-area grizzly bear, wakes up to the smell of spring - The Golden Star

 Hibernation is when an animal spends the winter in a state of dormancy.

-Cowan says that having Boo at the resort provides an excellent opportunity for education about bears, especially the important of being aware in the backcountry and to start locking up your garbage as winter turns to spring.
+Cowan says that having Boo at the resort provides an excellent opportunity for education about bears, especially the importance of being aware in the backcountry and to lock up your garbage.

 “Boo always gets a great response primarily, and so many people learn about him and think he’s fantastic.”

-Boo and his brother, Cari, were found together in the Cariboo Mountains WHEN, after their mother was killed on the side of the highway by a poacher, who was eventually fined $9,000 for his crime.
+Boo and his brother, Cari, were found together in the Cariboo Mountains, after their mother was killed on the side of the highway by a poacher, who was eventually fined $9,000.

 While Cari did not survive his first winter, Boo is still a local and fan-favourite sight to see at the hill, while also being an important part of research being done on grizzly cub rehabilitation.

-Research until 2008 on Boo was a contribution to getting grizzly bears into rehabilitation programs with Northern Lights Widlife Society.
+Research has contributed to getting grizzly bears into rehabilitation programs with Northern Lights Widlife Society.
 Since 2007, 31 grizzly cubs have been admitted to the program at NLWS.

 And while Boo may be turning 20 this summer, with festivities planned in June to mark the occasion, Cowan says they’re still learning plenty from him, especially around his denning behaviour and what that may mean for future rehabilitation projects.